 🥘 Ingredients

-There are several steps involved in preparing Chicken Manchurian, but don’t worry!
+Several steps are involved in preparing Chicken Manchurian, but don’t worry!
 It’s the marinating that takes the longest - all of the other steps are fast and easy!

 Chicken Marinade